Review: On the road

 The original manuscript was typed on a paper scroll, 36 meter long.
 In 2007 the book was republished in a 50-year-anniversary edition, containing the uncensored scroll text.
 It contains the true names of his travel companions, such as William Burroughs, Allen Ginsberg and Neal Cassady.

-I once visited the City Lights bookshop at 261 Columbus Ave (next to Jack Kerouac Alley) in San Francisco, which has been a hub for Beat literature in 50 years, and walked past the building at 29 Russel St where Jack stayed with Neal and Carolyn Cassady while writing on the book.
+I once visited the City Lights bookshop at 261 Columbus Ave (next to Jack Kerouac Alley) in San Francisco, which has been a hub for Beat literature for half a decade, and walked past the building at 29 Russel St where Jack stayed with Neal and Carolyn Cassady while writing on the book.

 Definitely not a book for all audiences, but it’s recommended reading if you’re ever going on the road and care one bit about literature.